ninadel/nhd-plus-hr-beta-toolbox/README.md

     * For best results, select streams of interest from the NHDFlowline feature class and export them to a shapefile.
 This will ensure that the shapefile and the geodatabase align because they came from the same data source.
     * These stream(s) can be continuous or discontinuous.
-For example, it is possible to run this script on two different streams that are disconnected but both in the same watershed subregion.
+For example, it is possible to run this script on two different streams that are disconnected but both exist in the same watershed subregion.
 4. Maximum stream level for tributary search - based on stream level, this is the cutoff point for finding tributaries.
     * For example, if a starting stream had a stream level of 4, setting this parameter to 5 will find the primary tributaries for this stream.
 Setting this parameter to 6 would find primary and secondary tributaries.